githubtraining/release-workflow/outline.md

 Bot opens welcome issue describing the motivation for GitHub Flow as a simple workflow.
 Bot identifies the need for a release, explains how it can be achieved with tags.
 Requests that the user tags the current codebase.

 ### 1
-User adds a tag.
+User adds a release.
 Bot responds to the tag, explains how this can be used.
-Bot crafts a release.

 ### 2
 User closes issue.